Hubear-MUC/Answer/readme.txt

 It will ask you for your name and then greet you with your name.

-In version 1.1 the prompt to enter your name was designed in a more polite way, so it does not just ask
+In version 1.2 the prompt to enter your name was designed in a more polite way, so it does not just ask

-  Name :
+  Yout Name :

 but more polite

-  Your name :
+  What is Your name ?